 — when a vehicle is unattended or left under circumstances which indicate it has been abandoned (has not been moved for an extended period of time and/or appears to be inoperable);

 — when a vehicle is parked illegally in a handicap space;

 — when a vehicle is parked blocking a handicap space or handicap access;

 — when the displayed parking permit has been reported lost or stolen, or appears to be forged or altered;

-— when a vehicle is parked in a fire lane or driving lane, blocking a doorway, dumpster, fire hydrant, emergency exit or in a tow away zone;
+— when a vehicle is parked in a fire lane or driving lane; blocking a doorway, dumpster, fire hydrant or emergency exit; or in a tow-away zone;

-Tow Fee: The fee for a vehicle tow requiring the use of dollies (front wheel drive vehicles) is $90.
-The fee without the use of dollies is $65.
-If an immobilizer or wheel lock is used in lieu of towing a vehicle the fee is $35.
-A show-up fee of $35 is charged in situations where the wrecker is called, but the vehicle is not impounded.
+Tow Fee: The fee for a vehicle tow requiring the use of dollies (front-wheel-drive vehicles) is $100.
+The fee without the use of dollies is $70.
+If an immobilizer or wheel lock is used in lieu of towing a vehicle the fee is $40.
+A show-up fee of $40 is charged in situations where the wrecker is called but the vehicle is not impounded.
 Tow fee applies when vehicle is hooked up to wrecker.
 Tow and impoundment fees are subject to change based on the terms of the contract for providing the service.